renhangqi/FATE/python/federatedml/util/README.rst

 To restore labels in prediction results, run the transformed prediction results through DataTransform Module while proving the original DataTransform Model from fit stage.

+If prediction results from regression model are provided, module will output input data without modification.

 If total label counts exceeds maximum limit for categorical label count, an exception will be raised.